Biuuu2309/Hand-Tracking/Hand rotate image/README.md

     Then Hand rotate -90 deg

 Left 45 deg
-    If 2 compare right side or equal with 0
+    If 17 compare left side or equal with 0
     Then Hand rotate 45 deg

 Left 90 deg